Fresh approaches to interdisciplinary learning

 We will be developing the following IDL opportunities:

-• Creative Bravery with an opportunity to join the Creative Bravery Festival which will run from 21-27 September, 2020;
+• creative Bravery with an opportunity to join the Creative Bravery Festival which will run from 2021 to 2027

 Fresh approaches to interdisciplinary learning

-Over session 2019/20, Education Scotland has worked with No Tosh, practitioners and partners using a design-thinking process to understand how we can realise our ambitions for IDL.
+Over session 2019 to 2020, Education Scotland has worked with No Tosh, practitioners and partners using a design-thinking process to understand how we can realise our ambitions for IDL.

-Download paper: PDF file: Interdisciplinary Learning: ambitious learning for a complex world.
+Download the Interdisciplinary Learning: ambitious learning for a complex world.

 Since the publication of the original thought paper, a group of educators and educator partners have contributed to this practice update.